Iris barnumiae subsp. demawendica

-Iris barnumiae subsp. demawendica (also spelled as demavendica) is a species in the genus Iris, it is also in the subgenus of Iris and in the Oncocyclus section.
-It is a rhizomatous perennial, from Elburz Mountains in Iran.
-It was originally thought to be a separate species before going through various changes before being classed as a subspecies of Iris barnumiae.
+Iris barnumiae subsp. demawendica (also spelled as demavendica) is a subspecies of Iris barnumiae.
+It is a rhizomatous perennial native to the Elburz Mountains in Iran.
+It was originally thought to be a separate species before going through various changes and being classed as a subspecies.
 It has erect, grey-green (grass-like) leaves and two large flowers, which come in shades from claret-red, burgundy, violet-blue, to dark purple, with a white or cream beard.
 It is rarely cultivated as an ornamental plant in temperate regions, due to the environmental conditions it prefers.

 Description

 It is a geophyte, with small rhizomes and very short fibrous secondary roots.
 The roots do not multiply very quickly, to make clumps of plants.
 The leaves are erect, grass-like and grey green.
 They can grow up to 15 cm long, and between 0.4 and 0.7 cm wide.